-- Wake Forest received funding for the Wake Forest Reverse Circulator (FY20) to offer additional transit service along the existing Wake Forest Loop. - Apex received funding for the GOApex Route 1 (FY21) which provides free transit service as a circulator service within Apex.
+- Wake Forest received funding for the Wake Forest Reverse Circulator (FY20) to offer additional transit service along the existing Wake Forest Loop.
+The Wake Forest Loop/Reverse Circulator project was ended in FY25 due to low ridership and poor performance, and replaced with the Go Wake Forest Microtransit service. - Apex received funding for the GoApex Route 1 (FY21) which provides free transit service as a circulator service within Apex.

-As of Q2 in FY24, \$3,288,177 has been spent on transportation projects in Wake County through the CFAP (Figure 6).
+As of Q2 in FY25, \$4,454,845 has been spent on transportation projects in Wake County through the CFAP (Figure 6).
 The YTD values reflect total spending after new projects were awarded.